Illegal Search & Seizure Lawyer in Iowa City

 Serving Cedar Rapids, Davenport & all of Eastern Iowa

 The Fourth Amendment of the U.S. Constitution, and Article I Section 8 of the Iowa Constitution, protects youfrom unreasonable searches in places where you have an expectation of privacy, such as your home or private property.
 If the authorities conduct an illegal search and seizure, any evidence obtained may be inadmissible at trial, but proving a search or seizure was illegal can be difficult and may not even result in your case being dismissed.
-At Keegan, Tindal & Mason, we understand the nuances of these constitutional issues and have successfully argued for the suppression of illegally obtained evidence in many criminal cases.
+At Keegan, Tindal & Jaeger, we understand the nuances of these constitutional issues and have successfully argued for the suppression of illegally obtained evidence in many criminal cases.
 Call for a free consultation about your case.

 Serving Clients throughout Cedar Rapids & Scott County